Youssefb89/HopIn/README.md

 ## Small note

-I wrote these docs in a simple style on purpose.
+We wrote these docs in a simple style on purpose.
 The idea is not to sound too formal.
-The idea is to make the project easier to understand while learning.